-(8) The warden or designee shall maintain a record of such decisions for at least three years.
+(8) The managing officer or designee shall maintain a record of such decisions for at least three years.

-(E) The inmate may request that the central office publication screening committee review the warden's decision.
-The inmate shall make this request in writing and shall state any specific objections he/she has to the warden's decision.
+(E) The inmate may request that the central office publication screening committee review the managing officer's decision.
+The inmate shall make this request in writing and shall state any specific objections he/she has to the managing officer's decision.

-(1) The inmate shall forward this request to the warden or the warden's designee, within fifteen days after receiving the warden's decision.
+(1) The inmate shall forward this request to the managing officer or the managing officer's designee, within fifteen days after receiving the managing officer's decision.

-(2) Failure to timely request review of the warden's decision shall constitute acceptance of that decision and the printed material shall be disposed of in accordance with paragraph (M) of this rule.
+(2) Failure to timely request review of the managing officer's decision shall constitute acceptance of that decision and the printed material shall be disposed of in accordance with paragraph (M) of this rule.

-(F) If the inmate timely requests review by the central office publication screening committee, the warden or designee shall forward the printed material, together with the notice and written decision concerning it, and any written objections submitted by the inmate, to the central office publication screening committee.
+(F) If the inmate timely requests review by the central office publication screening committee, the managing officer or designee shall forward the printed material, together with the notice and written decision concerning it, and any written objections submitted by the inmate, to the central office publication screening committee.

 (G) The central office publication screening committee shall consist of the following: